PedaAutomation/peda-docs/README.md

   // Insert stuff here
 }
 ```

+During development, you can make your local plugin code globally available via `npm link`.

 You have to decide what kind of plugin you want to write: Input, Output or Logic.
 Input and Logic plugins are both really easy to implement: